 Using OpenSMOG involves two primary steps.
 First, one must tell SMOG 2 to provide force field files that are properly formatted for use with the OpenSMOG module of OpenMM.
 This is achieved by using the flag -OpenSMOG with SMOG 2.
 This flag is compatible with all templates that are distributed with SMOG 2.
-Since the OpenSMOG flag does not change the force field, the exact same models may be used in Gromacs, or OpenMM.
+Since the OpenSMOG flag does not change the force field, the exact same models may be used in Gromacs (when supported), or OpenMM.
 The only difference when using -OpenSMOG is that one additional XML-formatted file is produced by SMOG 2.
 While Gromacs only requires a gro and top file, OpenSMOG uses the gro, top and an XML file to define a model.
 Once these files have been generated, they may be used directly with the OpenSMOG module of OpenMM.
-For a step-by-step tutorial that describes how to use the OpenSMOG module in OpenMM, see the OpenSMOG documentation.
+For a step-by-step tutorial that describes how to use the OpenSMOG module in OpenMM, see the OpenSMOG documentation or OpenSMOG Tutorials page.

-4.5.2.2 Advanced usage
+4.5.2.2 Advanced usage (User-defined Custom Potentials)

 The power of the OpenSMOG framework is that SMOG 2 has been redesigned to interface with the CustomForce framework that is supported by OpenMM.
 With this extension to SMOG 2, one may define customized potential energy functions in SMOG 2 and directly use them in OpenMM.
 When the -OpenSMOG flag is given to SMOG 2, your force field definitions will be applied to your molecular system and then formatted for use with the OpenSMOG module of OpenMM.
+In addition to the description below, there are numerous OpenSMOG tutorials available at the OpenSMOG Tutorials page.

-SMOG v2.4 provides support for users to define their own functional form for native contacts.
-Upcoming releases will include extensions to bonded terms and non-specific non-bonded terms.
-Here, we describe examples for how to introduce a range of different contact potentials in OpenSMOG.
+Beginning with SMOG v2.4, users can define their own functional form for pair-wise native contact interactions.
+Support for custom nonbonded interactions (i.e. non-specific non-contact interactions) and global constants was added in SMOG v2.4.2.
+We plan to include support for multi-body interactions and custom bonded terms in future versions.
+Here, we describe examples for how to introduce a range of different contact potentials and nonbonded parameters/functions in OpenSMOG.

-N-M potentials: While the all-atom model uses a 6-12 potential for native contacts and the $C{\alpha}$ model uses a 10-12 potential, these only represent two possible potentials that one may want to employ.
+N-M contact potentials: While the all-atom model uses a 6-12 potential for native contacts and the $C{\alpha}$ model uses a 10-12 potential, these only represent two possible potentials that one may want to employ.
 If you would like to use an arbitrary N-M potential (eq.
 6.1), then you only need to make a few changes in the template files.
 For example, if you want to use an 8-14 potential, one only needs to change a single line in the .nb file of the templates.
 In the default all-atom model, the contact potential is defined with the following line in the .nb file: